memgraph/docs/cypher-manual/import-data.md

 You can still use the `RETURN` clause to produce results after writing, but it is not mandatory.

-Details on which kind of data can be stored in *Memgraph* can be found in [Storage](/memgraph/concepts/storage) chapter.
+Details on which kind of data can be stored in *Memgraph* can be found in the [Storage](/memgraph/concepts/storage) chapter.

 ## CREATE